 John T. and Jane A. Wiederhold Fishway

-Centerbrook is constructing a fishway on its property in partnership with The Nature Conservancy (TNC), the Essex Land Trust, the Connecticut Department of Energy and Environmental Protection (DEEP), and Nathan L. Jacobson & Associates.
+Centerbrook constructed a fishway on its property in partnership with The Nature Conservancy (TNC), the Essex Land Trust, the Connecticut Department of Energy and Environmental Protection (DEEP), and Nathan L. Jacobson & Associates.
 The goal is to return migratory fish to their native spawning habitat in our Mill Pond, which, along with the Falls River, was identified as a watershed of strategic importance to restoring native fish runs in the lower Connecticut River Valley.

 A water-powered site since 1697, Centerbrook’s property includes an 11-foot low-head concrete dam and spillway, and infrastructure to produce electricity from a hydropower turbine.
 While many dams can be removed to allow anadromous fish (who spawn in fresh water and live in salt water) safe passage, constructing a fishway is the only viable option on this property.
 Centerbrook manages its turbine to prevent mortality, and has worked with neighbors to steward the Mill Pond as a spawning habitat for blueback herring, alewife, sea lamprey, and American eels.